vuex-orm/vuex-orm/docs/guide/prologue/getting-started.md

 This document is a quick start guide to begin using Vuex ORM.
 It assumes you have a basic understanding of [Vuex](https://github.com/vuejs/vuex/).
 If you are not familiar with Vuex, please visit [Vuex Documentation](https://vuex.vuejs.org) to learn about Vuex.

 > **NOTE:** We will be using ES2015 syntax for code examples for the rest of the docs.
 Also, we use "Class Property" to define some property in the class.
-This syntax requires compilers such as [babel-preset-stage-2](https://babeljs.io/docs/plugins/preset-stage-2/) which is already included in Vue CLI template.
+This syntax requires compilers such as [@babel/plugin-proposal-class-properties](https://babeljs.io/docs/en/babel-plugin-proposal-class-properties).

 ## Core Architecture